grobian/carbon-c-relay/carbon-c-relay.md

 cluster targets.
 Also, like match rules, the `stop` keyword applies to control the flow of metrics in the matching process.

-The special `send statistics to` construct is much like a `match` rule which matches the (internal) statistics produced by the relay.
+The `send statistics to` construct deprecated and will be removed in the next release.
+Use the special `statistics` construct instead.
+This construct can control a couple of things about the (internal) statistics produced by the relay.
 It can be used to avoid router loops when sending the statistics to a certain destination.
-The `send statistics` construct can only be used once, but multiple destinations can be used then required.
+The destinations are much like a `match` rule, and can be multiple.
+The interval in which statistics are produced can be set, in addition to the command line flag `-S`.
+The latter will be removed in the next release.
+This also is the case for the `-m` flag, which can now be expressed via the `reset counters after interval` clause of the `statistics` construct.
+Finally, the prefix for internal statistics can be defined.
+This prefix can be set like a rewrite rule target, where the input match is based on the hostname with expression `"^(([^.]+)(\..*)?)$"`.
+The default prefix is defined as `carbon.relays.\.1`.
+Note that this uses the replace-dot-with-underscore replacement feature from rewrite rules.
+Given the input expression, the following match groups are available:
+`\1` the entire hostname, `\2` the short hostname, `\3` the domainname (with leading dot).

 In case configuration becomes very long, or is managed better in separate files, the `include` directive can be used to read another